Chapter 5: Morphology

 But if a word has both prefixes and suffixes, then it’s slightly more work to figure out what order they attached in.
 Sometimes the selectional properties of the affixes means that there is only one option.
 Consider the word unkindness.
 Here we have one prefix and one suffix.
 So in principle there are two orders in which we could build the word:

-- Option 1: First attach un- to the Adjective root kind, building the Adjective unkind, then attach -ness to unkind to get the Noun unkindness
+- Option 1 would be to first attach un- to the Adjective root kind, building the Adjective unkind, then attach -ness to unkind to get the Noun unkindness

-- Option 2: First attach -ness to the Adjective root kind, building the Noun kindness, then attach un- to kindness to get the Noun unkindness
+- Option 2 would be to first attach -ness to the Adjective root kind, building the Noun kindness, then attach un- to kindness to get the Noun unkindness

 In both these hypothetical derivations the intermediate base—unkind in Option 1 and kindness in Option 2—is a possible word of English, so from that perspective both derivations seem equally plausible.